 I would use the same number of questions per test session and craft the sessions around the same topics (to ensure the test questions are targeted against the use case intents).
 Once you’ve achieved satisfactory performance, you can move on to other topics.
 After your first test session, capture your results that include the percentage of questions that returned the proper intent.
 This will become your baseline.
 Once you’ve got your baseline, thoroughly review the results and look for trends of questions that require improvement.
 You should start with the most poorly performing intents, whether they are existing intents or new intents.
 Your approach of calibration could be refining intent groups, removing questions, adding questions, splitting intent groups, or adding new intent groups.

-I hope this helps provide you additional guidance to model, train, test and calibrate your intents using the Watson Conversation service (or the Natural Language Classifier service).
+I hope this helps provide you additional guidance to model, train, test and calibrate your intents using the Watson Assistant service (or the Watson Natural Language Classifier service).
 I will continue to update this blog post to share any new information that I may learn as we continue on through the cognitive journey.